IPL treatment in London

 - Avoid the use of all forms of chemical peels for at least one month after IPL treatment.

-- It is common for the skin to feel hot and irritated following treatment the use of paracetamol or ibuprofen is fine for symptomatic relief when combined with the application of cold packs.
+- It is common for the skin to feel hot and irritated following treatment and the use of paracetamol or ibuprofen is fine for symptomatic relief when combined with the application of cold packs.
 Although it is important to avoid ice directly on the area treated.
 The use of cold cloths or similar indirect methods of cooling is fine.

 - If you have a darker skin type, your doctor may prescribe topical hydroquinone 4% to reduce the risk of hyperpigmentation developing.